gbenroscience/ParserNG/parser-ng-sql/README.md

 ```sql
 SELECT x, y FROM data
 ```
-A column subset — no computation, no filtering.
+A column subset; no computation, no filtering.

 ```sql
 SELECT x, y, sqrt(x*x + y*y) AS magnitude FROM data